-In a 2008 JNCI editorial, The Sea of Uncertainty Surrounding Ductal CarcinomaIn Situ — The Price of Screening Mammography H. Gilbert Welch states:
+The Sea of Uncertainty Surrounding Ductal CarcinomaIn Situ — The Price of Screening Mammography, 2008 JNCI editorial, H. Gilbert Welch states:

 A mathematical model developed by Duke researchers “suggests that active surveillance may be a rational trade-off for carefully selected patients with DCIS.”